 Nobody asked for a point-and-click adventure set in a dying 90s mall.
 Nobody asked for a turn-based RPG where your party fights a monster called the Algorithm.
-Nobody asked for a procedural forest sim, a brick-breaker, or a pong clone with a dog mascot.
+Nobody asked for a Scorched Earth tribute, a brick-breaker, a pong clone with a dog mascot, a forest sim, a Hearts client, a rhythm game, a squirrel-chaos platformer, or Minesweeper-meets-miniature-golf.

-These exist anyway, in a password-protected section of this site called the Arcade.
+These exist anyway.
+Ten of them now, in a password-protected section of this site called the Arcade.
+I started writing this post when there were five, and the count kept moving.
 I want to explain why β because the reason matters for how I think about work generally.

 None of This Is a Business Decision